openSUSE/news-o-o/_posts/2008-12-04-opensuse-education-10-beta2-for-opensuse-111.markdown

 A detailed [changelog](//www.opensuse-education.org/download/repo/1.0/11.1/ChangeLog) is also available.
 So left to say: Have a lot of fun testing openSUSE and Education!

 Thanks to all for packaging, testing and/or discussing (in IRC on #opensuse-edu or in our [mailinglist](//lists.opensuse.org/opensuse-edu/))!
-Wer sich fr ihr angebot interessiert, mchte [bachelorarbeit](https://bachelorschreibenlassen.com/) nmlich auch etwas ber sie wissen